General Psychology CU Boulder OReilly

 Overview and Goals

 - You may think you know yourself (or maybe you don't..) -- in any case, after this course, you will know a lot more about how your brain and mind work, and the forces that shape your thoughts and behavior, from the basic biology of your brain up to the social interactions that shape you in myriad powerful ways, and everything in between.
 In short, this will be the most important class you'll ever take, because knowing how the human mind works underlies almost everything of importance in our world.
-We will seek to avoid the traditional pitfall of Psychology: "labeling the obvious" (e.g., the tip-of-the-tongue phenomenon or the I-knew-it-all-along effect), and focus on the truly challenging problem of figuring out how something so complex as the human brain actually works, using the CCCC principles (the four C's or C^4): CCCC, Compression, Contrast, and Control (yep, it is recursive, as is the brain, and the whole is greater than the sum of its parts!).
-We can understand a wide range of human cognition and behavior using these four core concepts.
+We will seek to avoid the traditional pitfall of Psychology: "labeling the obvious" (e.g., the tip-of-the-tongue phenomenon or the I-knew-it-all-along effect), and focus on the truly challenging problem of figuring out how something so complex as the human brain actually works, using the CCC principles (the three C's or C^3): Compression, Contrast, and Control, we can understand a wide range of human cognition and behavior using these three core concepts.

 - The actual conduct of research in Psychology and Neuroscience raises a number of important issues in critical thinking, and how the methods of science can be applied to test hypotheses about how the brain/mind works.
 These lessons apply broadly across many disciplines, and provide an important broad foundation for the rest of your college career and beyond.

-Your grade will be based on four components in the following proportions, adding up to 1000 points total:
+Your grade will be based on four components according to the following % weights:

-- Final Exam: 30% (300 points) Includes some cumulative questions, multiple-choice, conducted online through D2L
+- Final Exam: 30%: Includes some cumulative questions, multiple-choice, conducted online through Canvas

-- Both midterms and final are avail for multiple days (midterms are open Thurs 2pm - Sat 9pm) on D2L, but must be completed IN ONE SESSION of 90 minutes -- they cannot be started and stopped multiple times.
+- Both midterms and final are avail for multiple days (midterms are open Thurs 2pm - Sat 9pm) on Canvas, but must be completed IN ONE SESSION of 60 minutes -- they cannot be started and stopped multiple times.
 Please plan accordingly.
-They have 50 multiple choice questions, similar to what you see on the quizzes.
+The midterms have 33 multiple choice questions, similar to what you see on the quizzes.
 The questions appear one at a time in random order (with random order of answer options), and you cannot go back to earlier questions.
 As these are tests of what you’ve learned in the course, obviously, you are not allowed to use notes or the book for the midterms and final.
+In case the above was not sufficiently clear, you do not need to take the final at the date/time assigned for this class -- you have a range of days as listed in the schedule.

-- Chapter quizzes: 21% (210 points, 14 points per each of the 15 chapters) Due on Tuesdays by 12pm (NOON) before class (recommend doing earlier on Sun or Mon eve), through D2L -- open book, untimed -- this is a major place where a little bit of diligence can really improve your grade! -- everyone should be able to get high scores on this by reading the book and carefully answering each question.
+- Chapter quizzes: 20%: Due on Tuesdays by 12pm (NOON) before class (recommend doing earlier on Sun or Mon eve), through Canvas -- open book, untimed -- this is a major place where a little bit of diligence can really improve your grade! -- everyone should be able to get high scores on this by reading the book and carefully answering each question.
+You are even allowed 2 attempts and the highest of these two is counted.
+Answers to quizzes are avail for study on the Thursday after the quiz, at 2pm -- see below for more info about how to access and study!

-- QOTD: 140 points: 10 points for 14 (out of 15 chapters -- 1 can be dropped/excused) clicker question-of-the-day (QOTD) fsubmissions for each chapter -- these are submitted in the D2L Discussion forum system and used to drive in-class discussion (see below for detailed instructions on how to do this).
+- QOTD: 15%: (1 can be dropped/excused) clicker question-of-the-day (QOTD) submissions for each chapter -- these are submitted in the Canvas system and used to drive in-class discussion (see below for detailed instructions on how to do this).
 They can be any kind of interesting question, from a survey about the behaviors or beliefs of your peers, review of key points in the class, or other novel questions related to the topic of the week, or a link and brief summary to news stories about scientific findings relevant to the topic of the week.
 Try to think of what would make the discussion the most interesting to you, while also being highly relevant to the topic.
 They are due Weds by 9pm every week, and will be used to drive discussion in the thursday lecture section.
-These submissions cannot be graded within D2L and thus grades for these items will not be updated frequently.
-You can adjust your notification settings to enable reminders about when the Discussion forum is open for QOTD submissions: http://www.colorado.edu/oit/tutorial/d2l-edit-notification-settings
+Again, a really easy way to boost your grade -- you just need to submit this on time!

-- Attendance: 50 points: daily attendance is measured by clicker (you must have and bring a clicker to every class!) -- 2 points per 25 days (out of 30 total) -- this means you can miss up to 5 days of class as an excused absence -- I do not want to be in the business of managing excused absences -- unless you have a really extreme situation that causes you to miss more than 5 days of class, please do not email me about this.
+- Attendance: 5% daily attendance is measured by clicker (you must have and bring a clicker to every class!) -- we don't start counting until the 2nd week, and you can miss up to 5 days of class after the first week as an excused absence -- I do not want to be in the business of managing excused absences -- unless you have a really extreme situation that causes you to miss more than 5 days of class, please do not email me about this.
 Also, you must click on 75% or more of the questions for a given day to be counted as present -- this is unfortunately necessary to prevent people from leaving after a single click, which is disruptive to the class.

 Grades are based on standard brackets: